ZYHowell/Warspite/README.md

 A naïve optimization is made in HIR level, that to split print(string + string) to two print commands.

 Suggested by senior students' reports, a DCE is made in HIR level.

+### MIR

+It is simply a LLVM IR. (and that's why this homework is not interesting: simply follow the LLVM is easy and sufficient)